Info for Authors – Social Media Guide

 Be Social on Social Media: Interact, Comment, Share

-A lot of value in social media is not in what you own, but how you help others on their channels.
+A lot of value in social media is not in what you own but in how you help others on their channels.
 Comment on the blogs you read, seek out niche forums in your market, share interesting posts with your followers, and participate in the conversation wherever it’s taking place.
 Interact with anyone who mentions anything relevant about you and your book—even if it’s just to say thank you for reading!
 Do not post too much promotional content or make it all about you.
-This comes off as annoying and boring at best.
+This comes off as annoying at worst and boring at best.
 Nobody wants to read constant sales pitches.

 Use Hashtags

 We recommend using popular hashtags in your posts to increase visibility…but don’t overdo it!
-Your own book has an official hashtag that we assign to it—make sure to stay consistent with that hashtag so anyone can click on it and see all the content in that hashtag.
+Your own book has an official hashtag that we assign to it.
+Make sure to stay consistent with that hashtag so anyone can click on it and see all the content associated with it.
 Not sure what your official hashtag is?
 Reach out to your marketing manager, and they’ll let you know!

 Check Out What’s Trending